 How long should the optional statement be?

-The optional response should be one to two, double-spaced pages with no less than 12 point font or a one to two minute video response.
+The optional statement should be one to two, double-spaced pages with no less than 12 point font or a one to two-minute video response.
 If you respond via video, please upload it to an easily accessible website and provide the URL with your application.
 You are in no way disadvantaged should you choose not to submit an optional statement.

 How many letters of recommendation should I submit?